 - Circles represent manifestation.

 - And an outer square to represent the cardinal points.

-- Yantras use the energy of the mantra and the feminine power of the Deity to get something whereas a Mandala works to help you bring balance and connection to yourself.
+- Yantras use the mantra’s energy and the feminine power of the Deity to get something, whereas a Mandala works to help you bring balance and connection to yourself.